From Evidence to Narrative: Crafting a Cohesive Promotion Portfolio for Faculty

 Promotion portfolios often require three sections: research, teaching, and service.
 Your goal is to show how these elements are connected and mutually informing.
 Consider:

-Showing how service activities advance are connected to your disciplinary or pedagogical work.
+• Show how service activities are connected to your disciplinary or pedagogical work.

-Using narratives or reflective statements to explain why each contribution are related.
+• Use narrative or reflective statements to explain why each contribution is related.

 3. Use Evidence Strategically